Home

 Dose

-An approximate dosage would be in the region of 1/2-2 tsp a day of the powdered form for a 1000 lb horse.
+An approximate dosage would be in the region of 1/2-2 tsp per day of the powdered form for a 1000 lb horse.
 However, this is a wide range and some horses do better with less so you will need to adjust for your horse.
-Increased energy levels and alertness are key signs of improvement.
+Increased energy levels and alertness are key signs of improvement along with pinker gums.
 Ideally it should be administered twice a day (halving the daily dosage) 20 minutes before feeding.

 Precautions